 Disney + launched this week in the UK, finally allowing audiences to access TV shows that have already swept the USA.
-But its biggest offering is undoubtedly the long awaited The Mandalorian.
+But its biggest offering is undoubtedly the long-awaited The Mandalorian.
 A Star Wars inspired adventure with a bounty hunter at the helm.
 But despite the hype was it was worth the wait?

 The first two episodes (or chapters) beautifully set the scene while offering us a kaleidoscope of characters and monsters.
 Many of whom sat in the background of the Star Wars films.
 But remained figure favourites among all those Star Wars fans who collected the Kenner range.
 From Jawa’s to IG-11 (Taika Waititi) the droid bounty hunter.

 Each inspired touch helps to embed the show firmly in the Star Wars universe, without the need for a lightsaber or Jedi Knight.
 But it’s the lead characters that enable the series to sing, with The Mandalorian and ‘The Child’ entering the hallowed hall of Star Wars greats.
 Providing characters that not only allow the magic of Star Wars to be reborn on TV.
-But also inject the sheer genius of George Lucas’ imagination and world through the hands of the brilliant Jon Favreau.
+But also inject the sheer genius of George Lucas’ imagination through the hands of the brilliant Jon Favreau.

 Created By: Jon Favreau